 If approved, each parcel may have a maximum of two dwelling units and one junior accessory dwelling unit (JADU) in accordance with the A-2 zoning district.
 The second dwelling unit may be either a single-family dwelling or an accessory dwelling unit (ADU).
-If future construction were to occur, new well and septic facilities would need to be installed; on-site septic and well infrastructure are reviewed for adequacy by DER through the building permit process.
+If future construction were to occur, additional well and septic facilities would need to be installed; on-site septic and well infrastructure are reviewed for adequacy by DER through the building permit process.
 No new construction or wells are proposed as part of this project.
-A referral was sent to DER regarding the proposed subdivision which responded with no comments on the project.
+A referral was sent to DER regarding the proposed subdivision which responded with no comments regarding the proposed parcel map.